-We asked three of our Babbel Live teachers to answer some of the most common questions about learning a language fast.
+We asked three of our Babbel teachers to answer some of the most common questions about learning a language fast.
 They didn’t agree on everything, but they offered a lot of helpful tips on starting your language-learning journey.

-Tips For Learning A Language Fast
+How To Learn A Language Fast

 Is Grammar Important?